Shaping global actors for a more secure world.

 At the forefront of global affairs education

 The PSIA curriculum combines conceptual foundations and current scholarship, with the most up-to-date operational training and best practices.
-Worldrenowned professors and leading practionners teach over 400 courses annually in the most salient fields of international affairs.
-In addition students frequently interact with world leaders and scholars through PSIA’s extensive series of public events, notably during the annual Youth & Leaders Summit.
+World-renowned professors and leading practionners teach over 400 courses annually in the most salient fields of international affairs.

-PSIA offers a choice of 7 master’s programs in the most salient fields of international affairs:
+PSIA offers a choice of 7 Master Programs in the most salient fields of international affairs:

 - International Security